ericsteedly/pan-am/README.md

 * Manage user account

 ### Useage Notes:
-To simulate the logic that a server might use to create routing for real airline bookings, this application pulls available flights from a finite list stored in its own Pan-Am database, which has been populated with flights through **July 2024**.
+To simulate the logic that a server might use to create routing for real airline bookings, this application pulls available flights from a finite list stored in its own Pan-Am database, which has been populated with flights through **August 2024**.
 If you attempt to search for flights beyond then, there will be none available.

 !!!
 FAN-AM
  When you run/navigate to this application, it will appear as "FAN-AM" rather than "PAN-AM" to avoid any potential issues with trademark/copyright